 - I've accidentially created a duplicate.
 What should I do now?

 - After I've linked my VHO account to my SWITCH edu-ID account some information is overwritten and ev. the quality lower as before.

-Enter one of the valid e-mail addresses stored in your SWITCH edu-ID account and fill in the captcha (sum). click on "Proceed" and an e-mail with a link that contains a token (link is valid for 5 days).
-Click on the link and enter the new password
+Enter one of the valid e-mail addresses stored in your SWITCH edu-ID account and fill in the captcha (sum).
+Click on "Proceed" and an e-mail with a link that contains a token is sent to the e-mail address you entered in the first step (link is valid for 5 days).
+When you receive this e-mail, click on the link and enter the new password.

 Because of SPAM filters it may take a few minutes until you receive the e-mail.